Angela Smith (squash player): Playing

+Smith had a long rivalry with Sue Cogswell for the British number one spot over many years, and her matches against Vicki Hoffman (now Cardwell) were felt to be pure theatre, especially those taking place in the British Open Squash Championships.
+Smith was one of a very few players to win a game against Australian player Heather McKay, at the 1979 Women's World Open Squash Championship.

+She was the first female squash player to appear on popular British TV shows Superstars and A Question of Sport.

+Coaching

 Her first overseas position was as squash coach at the prestigious Vertical Club in Manhattan, New York, where Vitas Gerulaitis was the tennis pro.
 Her contract there was said to be the most lucrative of its kind in the sport at that time.
 There she coached many famous personalities of the time, such as Jackie Kennedy.

 Following her successful period in the States and her significant input into the Women's Sport Foundation of America, Smith took up an even greater challenge in Nassau, in The Bahamas, where she took squash from the realms of an expat sport to one embraced by locals.
 She was instrumental in Shell sponsoring the squash programme.
 Several of the juniors that Smith coached later went on to play on the world circuit themselves.

 Following her six years in Nassau, she was based in Barcelona, Spain at the Can Melich club where she was again a great success, helping to organise amongst other events the European Junior championships.
 She also coached and helped further develop the game in Hong Kong, Bermuda, Trinidad and Tobago, St Vincent and Kenya.
 She did all this whilst jetting to and from the UK and world circuits to compete in the necessary events to allow her to represent her country and also maintain her place in the world rankings.

-After Smith's immediate success as a professional, making a career from tournament play rather than just coaching, Sue Cogswell followed suit at the end of 1980 and the UK women's squash game was quickly forced to become "open"; the rest of the world swiftly followed suit and today's female professionals owe a debt to Smith and those brave enough to join her in those early days, namely the Australians Sue Newman, Barbara Wall and Lyle Hubinger.
+After Smith's immediate success as a professional, making a career from tournament play rather than just coaching, Sue Cogswell followed suit at the end of 1980 and the UK women's squash game was quickly forced to become "open."